Asturian cuisine: Beverages

-Sidra is traditionally poured in by an expert server (or escanciador): the bottle is raised high above his or her head to oxygenate the brew as it moves into the glass below.
+Sidra is traditionally poured or "thrown" by an expert server (or escanciador): the bottle is raised high above his or her head to oxygenate the Sidra as it moves into the glass below.
 The glass is also held at a slight angle.
 A small amount (~120ml) is poured at a time (called a "culín"), as it must be drunk immediately before the sidra loses its carbonation.
 Any sidra left in the glass is poured onto a woodchip-strewn floor or a trough along the bottom of the bar.